lgfa29/dropshot/README.md

 DropShot
 ========

 DropShot is a simple application that makes sharing screenshots easy.
 Simply assign a keyboard shortcut to the DropShot service and once it is triggered you will be able to select the screen area you want to share.
-From there, DropShot will automatically save the image file in your Dropbox folder and set a sharing link to your clipboard so you can share it easily with `Cmd+v`.
+From there, DropShot will automatically save the image file in your Dropbox folder and set a sharing link to your clipboard so you can just `Cmd+v` it anywhere.

 How to install
 --------------